maymyozin89/56-German-Judgements-on-6-StVO-Vorbeifahren/README.md

-#Court Decisions Dataset with Annotated Normative Sentences
+German Court Decisions on § 6 StVO (Vorbeifahren) with Annotated Normative Sentences